ethereum/web3.py/docs/subscriptions.rst

 2.)
 Subscription types
 ~~~~~~~~~~~~~~~~~~~~~~

-To aid in defining those subscriptions, subscription type classes have been introduced: NewHeadsSubscription, PendingTxSubscription, LogsSubscription, and SyncingSubscription.
+To aid in defining those subscriptions, subscription type classes have been introduced: ``NewHeadsSubscription``, ``PendingTxSubscription``, ``LogsSubscription``, and ``SyncingSubscription``.
 Each class is context aware, meaning it will throw an error if you provide an unexpected data type.

 .. code-block:: python